4nd2in/edu/pages/TLS.md

 	- TLS works on the [application layer]( ((645bb059-accb-4052-951b-6927d78a2919)) ), directly on top of [[TCP]].
 This enables protocols above it (HTTP, email, ...) to operate unchanged.
 	- The protocol is designed to provide three essential services to all applications running above it:
 		- Encryption (obfuscate sent data)
 			- Both parties must agree which cipher will be used and the keys used to encrypt the data.
 This happens during the TLS handshake.
-Public key encryption
+Public key cryptography allows the peers to negotiate a shared secret key without having to
 		- Authentication (verify validity of identification material)
 			- This verification is based on the established chain of trust with the help of Certificate Authorities.
 		- Integrity (detect tampering and forgery)